Sample-path large deviations for L\'evy processes and random walks with Weibull increments: Sample path LDPs

 \begin{theorem} $\bar X_n$ satisfies the extended large deviation principle in $(\mathbb D, \mathcal T_{J_1})$ with speed $L(n)n^\alpha$ and rate function

 That is, for any measurable $A$,

 where $A^{\epsilon} \triangleq \{\xi\in \mathbb D: d_{J_1}(\xi, \zeta) \leq \epsilon \text{ for some } \zeta\in A \}$. \end{theorem}

+\begin{remark} Note that it is straightforward to extend Theorem~\ref{theorem:1d-extended-ldp} to spectrally two-sided L\'evy processes.
+For instance, suppose that the L\'evy measure $\nu$ of the process $X$ has Weibull tail $\nu[x,\infty)=exp(-L(x)x^{\alpha})$ where $\alpha \in (0,1)$, $L(x)x^{\alpha-1}$ satisfies assumption $A2$, and $\nu(-\infty,x]$ is light-tailed.
+We can consider a decomposition of $\bar X_n$ into a spectrally positive part $\bar Y_n$ and a spectrally negative part $\bar X_n -\bar Y_n$.
+Then, $\bar Y_n$ satisfies the LDP in Theorem~\ref{theorem:1d-extended-ldp}.
+On the other hand, since $\bar X_n - \bar Y_n$ is light-tailed, it satisfies a sample path LDP with linear speed---see \cite{mogulskii1993large}.
+This implies that the condition Corollary~\ref{corollary-to-prop21} is satisfied, which, allows one to apply Corollary~\ref{corollary-to-prop21} with $Y_n$, and we conclude that $\bar X_n$ satisfies the same LDP as the one in Theorem~\ref{theorem:1d-extended-ldp}. \end{remark}

-Recall that $X_n(\cdot)\triangleq X(n\cdot)$ has It\^{o} representation:
+Recall that $X_n(\cdot)\triangleq X(n\cdot)$ has It\^{o} representation

 with $a$ a drift parameter, $B$ a Brownian motion, and $\hat N$ a Poisson random measure with mean measure Leb$\times\nu$ on $[0,n]\times(0,\infty)$; Leb here denotes the Lebesgue measure.
+All terms in \eqref{eq:ito_rep_onesided} are independent.
 We will see that the large deviation behavior is dominated by the last term of \eqref{eq:ito_rep_onesided}.
 It turns out to be convenient to consider the following distributional representation of the centered and scaled version of the last term: